AFRL/DO Ground Radar System for SkyVision Test Site

 Description

 The Department of Defense, through the Air Force Research Laboratory (AFRL), is seeking proposals for a ground radar system to enhance airspace situational awareness at the SkyVision Test Site in Springfield, Ohio.
-The procurement aims to address coverage gaps in the FAA surveillance network, particularly for low-altitude operations critical to Advanced Air Mobility (AAM), including Uncrewed Aircraft Systems (UAS) and eVTOL aircraft.
-The required system must provide 3-D positioning, a detection range of approximately 40 km, and remote operability, while ensuring compliance with FAA regulations and maintaining low failure rates.
-Interested vendors should submit their quotes by May 2, 2025, to Jason Sav at jason.sav@us.af.mil, with delivery expected within 12 months post-award.
+This procurement aims to address coverage gaps in the FAA surveillance network, particularly for Advanced Air Mobility (AAM) operations involving Uncrewed Aircraft Systems (UAS) and electric Vertical Take-off and Landing (eVTOL) aircraft, ensuring compliance with FAA regulations regarding 'See-and-Avoid' capabilities.
+The required radar system must provide 3-D positioning, a detection range of approximately 40 km, low failure rates, and remote operability, with installation and training support included.
+Interested contractors should submit their quotes by May 16, 2025, to Jason Sav at jason.sav@us.af.mil, as the government will evaluate offers based on the lowest price technically acceptable criteria.

 Point(s) of Contact